 Nu-Swift International Limited operates a funded defined benefit pension scheme, which was closed to new entrants with effect from 1 December 2002 and to further accrual on 30 June 2007, providing benefits based on final pensionable earnings.
 The assets of the scheme are held separately from those of the Group.
-The total pension cost of the Group is determined by an independent qualified actuary on the basis of triennial valuations using the projected unit method.
-The most recent actuarial valuation as at 31 December 2017 showed that the market value of the scheme's assets was £17,909,000 and that the actuarial value of those assets represented 118% of the benefits that had accrued to members.
-The results of the 2017 valuation have been projected to 31 December 2020 and then recalculated using the assumptions set out below which result in a net surplus position of £445,000 (2019: £4,959,000).
 In May 2020 the trustees entered into a bulk purchase annuity contract with Aviva in respect of all benefits in the scheme.
+The cash flows arising from the annuity policy therefore match the defined benefit obligation.
+Any changes in the defined benefit obligation due to changes in financial conditions or demographic factors are therefore offset by movements in the value of the bulk annuity policy.
+The scheme's assets are stated at their market value at 31 December 2021.

-The surplus has decreased primarily due to the purchase of the buy-in annuity policy, because the premium paid for this policy is larger than the defined benefit obligation relating to the underlying benefits.
-In line with IAS 19 the Directors have recognised the difference between the purchase cost of the policy and the fair value of the annuity asset as an actuarial loss which has been recognised as a component within Other Comprehensive Income.
-The scheme's assets are stated at their market value at 31 December 2020.
+There was a large loss recognised in the prior year due to the purchase of the buy-in annuity policy, because the premium paid for this policy was larger than the defined benefit obligation relating to the underlying benefits.
+In line with IAS 19 the Directors recognised the difference between the purchase cost of the policy and the fair value of the annuity asset as an actuarial loss which was recognised as a component within other comprehensive income in 2020.

-At 31 December 2020 the scheme had a net defined benefit surplus calculated in accordance with IAS 19 using the assumptions set out of £445,00 (2019: £4,959,000).
+At 31 December 2021 the scheme had a net defined benefit surplus calculated in accordance with IAS 19 using the assumptions set out of £380,000 (2020: £445,000).
 The surplus is recognised as it is confirmed that the Group does have an unconditional right to a refund of surplus contributions once all pensions have been applied and the scheme winds up.
 On this basis no liability for minimum funding requirements has been recognised.

-The Group paid no contributions to the scheme (2019: £Nil) over the year.
+The Group paid no contributions to the scheme (2020: £Nil) over the year.
 No further contributions were payable with effect from 1 May 2015.
 These payments had been in respect of the recovery plan put in place following the completion of the 2011 valuation.